 Liquefaction assessment in the area of the pipeline routing shall be carried out along the entire pipeline.

-In case of liquefaction, the potential consequences given in a) to d) should be calculated according to prEN 1998-5:2022, 7.3.5.
+In case of liquefaction, the potential consequences given in a) to d) should be calculated according to EN 1998-5:—4, 7.3.5.

 exceedance of the load bearing capacity;